Helminth

 Epilepsy

-in the developing world
+(30% of cases) in endemic regions within the developing world

 Pathophysiology